-For pet owners in California, this bill means access to more information from their vet about the options available for their furry family member.
-Vets no longer have to worry about being punished for recommending a medication due to the controversial status.
+For pet owners in California, this bill means access to more information from their vet about the options available for their furry family members.
+Vets no longer have to worry about being punished for recommending a medication due to their controversial status.

 However, veterinarians still cannot prescribe cannabis for pets to their patients due to the status of the drug within the federal government.
 While this may be a frustration for some, there are websites and other resources pet owners can use to get pet-friendly products, such as CBD pet products that include little to no THC.

 Who Does This Bill Apply To?

 This is a bill that is going to benefit both veterinarians and pet owners who want to know all of the possible options when it comes to helping their pet.
 It's also a bill that can offer a hugely positive effect on pets who are in need of pain relief or relief from epilepsy.

 Overall, this bill is going to be a large step forward into removing the stigma from cannabis-related products.
 Allowing medical professionals to discuss and consider the plant for the purposes of helping your pet places the information into safe hands, and ensures accurate information shared with pet owners.

 Can You Get These Products From The Vet?

 While veterinarians can now recommend cannabis and CBD products to pet owners, they aren't yet able to prescribe it.
 CBD is legal in California, but the plant is still outlawed by the federal government.
 There is still a great deal of stigma surrounding cannabis products, even in states where it is legal even for recreational uses.

 Some may hope that in time, this stigma will continue to lift, allowing medical professionals to really get a good look into all the benefits they can get from these products.
 Furthermore, if the substance is controlled through the prescription from a vet, it can help to ensure that pets receive the correct doses.